-In February 2017, we received letters from the DOJ on behalf of EPA and Louisiana Department of Environmental Quality ("LDEQ") notifying SPLP and Mid-Valley that enforcement actions were being pursued for three separate crude oil releases: (a) an estimated 550 barrels released from the Colmesneil-to-Chester pipeline in Tyler County, Texas ("Colmesneil") which allegedly occurred in February 2013; (b) an estimated 4,509 barrels released from the Longview-to-Mayersville pipeline in Caddo Parish, Louisiana (a/k/a Milepost 51.5) which allegedly occurred in October 2014; and (c) an estimated 40 barrels released from the Wakita 4-inch gathering line in Oklahoma which allegedly occurred in January 2015.
-In January 2019, a Consent Decree approved by all parties as well as an accompanying Complaint was filed in the United States District Court for the Western District of Louisiana seeking public comment and final court approval to resolve all penalties with DOJ and LDEQ for the three releases.
+In February 2017, we received letters from the DOJ on behalf of EPA and Louisiana Department of Environmental Quality ("LDEQ") notifying SPLP and Mid-Valley Pipeline Company ("Mid-Valley") that enforcement actions were being pursued for three separate crude oil releases: (a) an estimated 550 barrels released from the Colmesneil-to-Chester pipeline in Tyler County, Texas ("Colmesneil") which allegedly occurred in February 2013; (b) an estimated 4,509 barrels released from the Longview-to-Mayersville pipeline in Caddo Parish, Louisiana (a/k/a Milepost 51.5) which allegedly occurred in October 2014; and (c) an estimated 40 barrels released from the Wakita 4-inch gathering line in Oklahoma which allegedly occurred in January 2015.
+In January 2019, a Consent Decree approved by all parties as well as an accompanying Complaint was filed in the United States District Court for the Western District of Louisiana seeking public comment and final court approval to resolve all penalties with the DOJ and LDEQ for the three releases.
 Subsequently, the court approved the Consent Decree and the penalty payment of \$5.4 million was satisfied.
-The Consent Decree requires certain injunctive relief to be completed on the Longview-to-Mayersville pipeline within three years but the injunctive relief is not expected to have any material impact on operations.
+The Consent Decree requires certain injunctive relief to be completed on the Longview-to-Mayersville pipeline within three years, but the injunctive relief is not expected to have any material impact on operations.
 In addition to resolution of the civil penalty and injunctive relief, we continue to discuss natural resource damages with the Louisiana trustees related to the Caddo Parish, Louisiana release.

-In October 2018, Pipeline Hazardous Materials Safety Administration ("PHMSA") issued a notice of proposed safety order (the "Notice") to SPMT, a wholly owned subsidiary of ETO.
+In October 2018, the Pipeline and Hazardous Materials Safety Administration ("PHMSA") issued a notice of proposed safety order (the "Notice") to SPMT, a wholly-owned subsidiary of ETO.
 The Notice alleged that conditions exist on certain pipeline facilities owned and operated by SPMT in Nederland, Texas that pose a pipeline integrity risk to public safety, property or the environment.
 The Notice also made preliminary findings of fact and proposed corrective measures.
 SPMT responded to the Notice by submitting a timely written response on November 2, 2018, attended an informal consultation held on January 30, 2019 and entered into a consent agreement with PHMSA resolving the issues in the Notice as of March 2019.
-SPMT is currently awaiting response from PHMSA regarding the approval status of the submitted Remedial Work Plan.
+The Remedial Work Plan was approved by PHMSA on August 28, 2020.

 On June 4, 2019, the Oklahoma Corporation Commission's ("OCC") Transportation Division filed a complaint against SPLP seeking a penalty of up to \$1 million related to a May 2018 rupture near Edmond, Oklahoma.
 The release occurred on the Noble to Douglas 8" pipeline in an area of external corrosion and caused the release of approximately fifteen barrels of crude oil.
 SPLP responded immediately to the release and remediated the surrounding environment and pipeline in cooperation with the OCC.
 The OCC filed the complaint alleging that SPLP failed to provide adequate cathodic protection to the pipeline causing the failure.
 SPLP is negotiating a settlement agreement with the OCC for a lesser penalty.
 The OCC has accepted our counter offer in conjunction with a proposed consent order.
-The Consent Order will be presented to the OCC at a final hearing the date of which is to be determined.
+The Consent Order was presented to the OCC at a hearing on August 18, 2020, and is awaiting final signature by the OCC Commissioners.